-John McCartney’s date of death is recorded in the ‘Deceased Members of the Defence Forces’ listing as having occurred on 8/5/1922, Private, Service No: 7475.
-However, further research has now ascertained that John, a former British soldier who later had later joined the IRA died during the War of Independence on 8/5/1921 in an engagement with British forces at Lappinduff Mountain, County Cavan.
+Private John McCartney’s date of death is recorded in the ‘Deceased Members of the Defence Forces’ listing as having occurred on 8/5/1922, Service No: 7475.
+However, further research has ascertained that John, a former British soldier who had later joined the IRA died during the War of Independence on 8/5/1921 in an engagement with British Forces at Lappinduff Mountain, County Cavan.

 Devoy, John: Sergeant, Service No: 11673 (also 21149), 2nd Eastern Division, was interred in Esker Cemetery, Lucan, Dublin.
 (Page 99).